 - 2 cloves garlic minced

-- 2 cups green beans fresh or frozen cut – fresh / frozen
+- 2 cups green beans cut – fresh/frozen

 - 1 red bell pepper diced